Schema Patterns

 [pipeline.bronze.target]adapter = "prod"catalog_template = "{environment}_analytics"schema_template = "{department}__{system}"Filtering by parsed component

-Section titled “Filtering by parsed component”Once your sources are parsed into components, you can scope rocky plan, rocky run, and rocky compare to a subset via the --filter flag.
+Section titled “Filtering by parsed component”Once your sources are parsed into components, you can scope rocky plan and rocky compare (and the legacy rocky run alias) to a subset via the --filter flag.
 The filter key is one of the component names you declared above (or the reserved id), and the value is matched against the parsed value — with containment semantics for multi-valued (...) components:

-# Run everything for tenant "acme"rocky run --filter tenant=acme
+# Plan everything for tenant "acme" (then `rocky apply <plan-id>` to execute)rocky plan --filter tenant=acme

 # Compare every source that touches us-west (works because `regions...` is multi-valued)rocky compare --filter regions=us_westSee the CLI Filters reference for the full syntax, grammar, and common patterns.